wlmccrae/shapeshifters/journals/lotus_mccrae.md

 24 April 2023
 Group coding the Your Events page.
 To conditionally load the list of events the user is attending or hosting and style the components, we created a global state that can be used for the EventsPageTabs and EventsPage components.

+25 April 2023
+Used Redux to store whether the user is looking at events they attending or events they are hosting.
+The EventsPageTabs and EventsPage components read that state and display event cards based on that state.